Henry III of England: Background and childhood

-Minority (1216–26)
+Minority (1216–1226)

 Coronation

 Henry was staying safely at Corfe Castle in Dorset with his mother when King John died.
-On his deathbed, John appointed a council of thirteen executors to help Henry reclaim the kingdom, and requested that his son be placed into the guardianship of William Marshal, one of the most famous knights in England.
+On his deathbed, John appointed a council of thirteen executors to help Henry reclaim the kingdom and requested that his son be placed into the guardianship of William Marshal, one of the most famous knights in England.
 The loyalist leaders decided to crown Henry immediately to reinforce his claim to the throne.
 William knighted the boy, and Cardinal Guala Bicchieri, the papal legate to England, then oversaw his coronation at Gloucester Cathedral on 28 October 1216.

-In the absence of Archbishops Stephen Langton of Canterbury and Walter de Gray of York, he was anointed by Sylvester, Bishop of Worcester, and Simon, Bishop of Exeter, and crowned by Peter des Roches.
+In the absence of Archbishops Stephen Langton of Canterbury and Walter de Gray of York, Henry was anointed by Bishops Sylvester of Worcester and Simon of Exeter, and crowned by Peter des Roches.
 The royal crown had been either lost or sold during the civil war or possibly lost in The Wash, so instead the ceremony used a simple gold corolla belonging to Queen Isabella.
 Henry later underwent a second coronation at Westminster Abbey on 17 May 1220.

 The young king inherited a difficult situation, with over half of England occupied by the rebels and most of his father's continental possessions still in French hands.
 He had substantial support from Cardinal Guala, who intended to win the civil war for Henry and punish the rebels.
-Guala set about strengthening the ties between England and the Papacy, starting with the coronation itself, where Henry gave homage to the Papacy, recognising Pope Honorius III as his feudal lord.
+Guala set about strengthening the ties between England and the papacy, starting with the coronation itself, where Henry gave homage to the papacy, recognising Pope Honorius III as his feudal lord.
 Honorius declared that Henry was his vassal and ward, and that the legate had complete authority to protect Henry and his kingdom.
 As an additional measure, Henry took the cross, declaring himself a crusader and so entitled to special protection from Rome.

 Two senior nobles stood out as candidates to head Henry's regency government.
-The first was William, who, although elderly, was renowned for his personal loyalty and could help support the war with his own men and material.
+The first was William Marshal, who, although elderly, was renowned for his personal loyalty and could help support the war with his own men and material.
 The second was Ranulf de Blondeville, 6th Earl of Chester, one of the most powerful loyalist barons.
 William diplomatically waited until both Guala and Ranulf had requested him to take up the post before assuming power.
 William then appointed des Roches to be Henry's guardian, freeing himself up to lead the military effort.